davecheng-tech/Student-Film-Showcase/README.md

 - **Practice & Repeat** (2017, [YouTube](https://youtu.be/cXvQPPpbffg))
   *Directed by Kora Farley-Smith & Sofia Vacca*
-  Canadian national team player Sarah reveals the dedication and routine it takes to compete at the highest level.
+  Sarah, a Canadian national soccer team player, reveals the dedication and routine it takes to compete at the highest level.

 - **The Married Life** (2012, [YouTube](https://youtu.be/cOTAx53zxbM))
   *Directed by Jessica Catarra*
-  Lino discovers joy in the quiet routines and small struggles that make up married life.
+  A suburban family man discovers joy in the quiet routines and small struggles that make up married life.

 - **When I Was Young** (2012, [YouTube](https://youtu.be/p0yFK6g3T3E))
   *Directed by Nancy Merocchi*